-Jolabokaflod CIC also welcomes friends and followers on social media into the fold, including people connected to our active online presences via Facebook, Twitter, Pinterest and (soon to launch) Instagram.
+Jolabokaflod CIC also welcomes friends and followers on social media into the fold, including people connected to our active online presences via Facebook, Twitter, Pinterest and Instagram.

 We publish a monthly newsletter that shares news, views, events and opportunities with subscribers (register your details here to receive the newsletter).